open-telemetry/opentelemetry-specification/specification/metrics/api.md

 * [since 1.4.0] `schema_url` (optional): Specifies the Schema URL that should be recorded in the emitted telemetry.

-It is unspecified whether or under which conditions the same or different `Meter` instances are returned from this functions.
+Meters are identified by all of these fields.
+When more than one Meter of the same `name`, `version`, and `schema_url` is created, it is unspecified whether or under which conditions the same or different `Meter` instances are returned.
+Meter identity, and the terms _identical_ and _distinct_ applied to Meters in this specification describes Meter instances that have identical and/or distinct values for all three of their `name`, `version`, and `schema_url` attributes.

-Implementations MUST NOT require users to repeatedly obtain a `Meter` again with the same name+version+schema_url to pick up configuration changes.
+Implementations MUST NOT require users to repeatedly obtain a `Meter` with the same identity to pick up configuration changes.
 This can be achieved either by allowing to work with an outdated configuration or by ensuring that new configuration applies also to previously returned `Meter`s.